maxxiimo/the-front-end-manifesto/chp3-foundation-styles.md

     NOTE: For more explicit directions take a look at the [compass-rails][] gem source.

-2. Delete your `application.css` file and replace it with a blank `application.scss`.
+2. Delete your `application.css` file and replace it with a blank `application.css.scss`.

     IMPORTANT: When using Compass always use @import to organize styles rather than Sprockets.
 You can use Sprockets require syntax, however per the explanation found at the [compass-rails][] gem source, this is not a good idea.